mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

 ### Pre-Autoconversion Migration Procedure

-**NOTE:** In early 2025, a UI-based tool will be released to assist you in migrating your workloads from Serverless instances to Dedicated clusters.
-This tool will ensure correct migration and you will not need to change connection strings.
-There will be some downtime while using this tool.
+**NOTE:** In early 2025, we will release a UI-based tool for migrating your workloads from Serverless instances to Dedicated clusters.
+This tool will ensure correct migration with little downtime.
+You won't need to change connection strings.

 To migrate from Serverless to Dedicated prior to early 2025, please see the following guide: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/). **NOTE:** Manually doing the migration can cause downtime and workload disruption.